Move Forward Guide

 How Is It Diagnosed?

-Diagnosis of hamstring injuries starts with a thorough understanding of your health history and the cause of the injury.
-The questions your therapist may ask include:
+Diagnosis of a hamstring strain injury starts with a thorough understanding of your health history and the cause of the injury.
+The questions your physical therapist may ask include:

-- What you were doing when you first felt the pain
+- What were you doing when you first felt the pain, and did you feel a “pop"?

-- What you were able to do immediately following the injury, and how you have been functioning since the injury (walking, sleeping, lifting your leg, etc.)
+- What were you not able to do immediately following the injury, and how have you been functioning since the injury (eg, walking, sleeping, lifting your leg)?

-Your physical therapist will also perform a clinical evaluation, including some of the following observations and tests to determine the nature of your injury:
+Your physical therapist will also perform a clinical evaluation, including some of the following tests and measures to determine the nature of your injury:

-- Pain: To identify your current pain level, and the activities that make your pain better or worse
+- Pain assessment, to identify your current pain level, and the activities that make your pain better or worse

-- Palpation: To pinpoint the location and size of the tender area through touch, which will help determine the severity of the injury
+- Palpation (gently pressing with the fingers), to pinpoint the location and size of the tender area through touch, which will help determine the severity of the injury

-- Range of motion: To compare the motion of your injured leg with your healthy leg
+- Range-of-motion test, to compare the motion of your injured leg with your healthy leg

-- Muscle strength: To determine the strength of the hamstring muscles when bending or straightening your knee and hip
+- Muscle-strength test, to determine the strength of the hamstring muscles when bending or straightening your knee and hip

-- Gait analysis: To note any limping or pain when walking
+- Gait analysis, to note any limping or changes in how you are walking

-Typically, hamstring injuries are classified as Grade I – III depending on the severity of the injury.
+Typically, hamstring strain injuries are classified as Grade I, II, or III depending on the severity of the injury:

-If your physical therapist suspects a severe injury, you will likely be referred to an orthopedic physician for medical diagnostic imaging, including x-ray and MRI, to evaluate the extent of the injury.
-In the event of a fracture of the ischial tuberosity (sit-bone) and/or a complete rupture of the muscle, surgery might be recommended.
+If your physical therapist suspects a severe injury (Grade III), you will likely be referred to an orthopedic physician for medical diagnostic imaging, such as an X-ray or MRI, to evaluate the extent of the injury.
+In the event of a fracture of the ischial tuberosity (the “sit-bone,” part of the pelvis) and/or a complete rupture of the muscle, surgery may be recommended.

 How Can a Physical Therapist Help?

-- Resting the injured area by avoiding aggravating activities, such as walking or working out.
-If you are having notable difficulty walking, crutches may be recommended.
+- Rest the injured area by avoiding aggravating activities, such as walking or working out.
+If you are having notable difficulty walking, you may need crutches.
+Do not overstress the injured area.

-- Applying ice to the injured area 3-4x/day for 15-20 minutes (with a towel placed between your skin and the ice).
+- Apply ice to the injured area 3 to 4 times a day for 15 to 20 minutes (with a towel placed between your skin and the ice).

+Muscle strengthening exercises.
 Hamstring strengthening will be an essential part of your rehabilitation program.
-Your physical therapist will compare the strength of the muscle groups in each leg, and prescribe specific exercises to target areas of weakness.
+Your physical therapist will compare the strength of the muscle groups in each leg, and prescribe and teach you specific exercises to target areas of weakness.

-As you regain the flexibility and strength in your hamstrings, it will be important to teach your body how to move so you no longer put excessive stress on the previously injured area.
-Your physical therapist will develop a functional training program specific to your desired activity.
+Functional training.
+As you regain the strength in your hamstrings, your movement quality will need to be assessed so you no longer put excessive stress on the previously injured area.
+Your physical therapist will develop a functional training program for the hamstring muscle group, with a gradual progression back to more demanding activities.

 Can this Injury or Condition be Prevented?

-You can decrease your risk of a hamstring injury in the following ways:
+You can decrease your risk of a hamstring strain injury in the following ways:

 - Always warm up before participating in athletic activities.